Val-Cantarelli/AWSAssociateDev/docs/Module06/module06.md

 It's only for data volumes (not root/boot).
 Up to 16 instances can share the same data volume as long as they are in the same AZ.
 Attention: unlike EFS or FSx, EBS is not a "managed shared file system".
 Consistency is the application's responsibility.

+7.You have provisioned an 8TB gp2 EBS volume and you are running out of IOPS.
+What is NOT a way to increase performance?
+1.Mount EBS volume in Raid 0
+2. change to io1 volume
+3. Increase the EBS Volume (Correct)
+Reason: An 8 TB gp2 already hits gp2’s 16,000 IOPS cap.
+Making it bigger won’t add IOPS.
+RAID 0 across multiple volumes or switching to io1/io2 will increase performance.

 - AMI: